lovelysystems/lovely.recipe.cappuccino/README.rst

  - narwhal-user : github user from which to get narwhal (default: 280north)
  - narwhal-ref : reference of the version/branch to use (default: master)
  - narwhal-required : additional packages to install into narwhal
+ - narwhal-jsc : use narwhal-jsc on OS-X systems

  - cappuccino-develop : path to a cappuccino checkout (default: None)